“Why can’t I hear from God?”

 This.
 Is.
 Not.
 True.

-What does the bible say about hearing God’s voice?
+What does the bible say about hearing the voice of God?

 My sheep hear My voice, and I know them, and they follow Me.
 John 10:27 (NASB)